AdaRoseCannon/progressive-web-apps-talk/short.md

 4. Finally remove the spinner from the banner

-> client/scripts/lib/push-notifications.js
->
 > ```javascript
-> // Make the banner semi transparent so it is clear something is happening
-> pushBanner.classList.add('working');
 >
 > // get the serverWorkerRegistration object from the earlier instantiation promise
 > swPromise